nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_3.md

 ### Re-running rules

-Snakemake also has the option to delete all the inputs/outputs for a particular rule (including preceding rules) by running:
+Snakemake also has the option to delete all the inputs/outputs for a particular rule (including preceding rules), shown here by running the `index_genome_samtools` rule:
 ```
 (snaketest) $ snakemake --delete-all-output index_genome_samtools
 ```